This post may contain affiliate links. Please read our disclosure policy.

 Add seasoning and aromatics.
-Mix together the dry rub, and sprinkle it all over the outside of the turkey and press it into the skin.
+Mix together the dry rub, sprinkle it all over the outside of the turkey, and press it into the skin.
 Sprinkle a little inside the cavity, too.
 Place the onions and garlic inside the cavity, then transfer the whole bird to a roasting pan with a rack.

 These instructions are for how to cook a 12 pound turkey in the oven.
 If your bird is bigger or smaller, you will need to adjust the cooking time based on the provided instructions.
 Scroll down to the printable recipe card for the full instructions, or check out the handy chart below.

 - Preheat your oven.
 We start with the oven at 325℉, keeping it low and slow for 2 hours (depending on the size) so the meat gets moist and tender, then crank it up to 400 for the last hour to get that crispy skin.